AjitRajendran/Salesforce-helper/PRIVACY.md

-**Salesforce Helper - Privacy Policy**
+**Salesforce Metadata Navigator - Privacy Policy**

+**Effective Date**: [12/25/2025]

-**Data Collection**: Salesforce Helper does not collect, store, or transmit any personal user data to external servers.
-All processing happens locally within the user's browser.
+**Data Collection**: > Salesforce Metadata Navigator does not collect, store, or transmit any personal user data to external servers.
+All operations are processed locally within the user's browser.

+**Use of Permissions**:

-**Use of Permissions:** > * **Cookies**: Used only to retrieve the local session token for API authentication with the user's own Salesforce instance.
+**Cookies**: Accessed solely to retrieve the Salesforce session ID (sid).
+This is used only to authenticate API calls between the extension and the user's authorized Salesforce instance.

-- **Tabs**: Used to identify Salesforce URLs for metadata navigation.

-**Third-Party Sharing**: No data is shared with third parties.
-The extension only facilitates communication between the user's browser and their authorized Salesforce environment.
+**Tabs & activeTab**: Used to detect if the user is on a Salesforce domain and to facilitate deep-linking to specific setup pages.

+**Host Permissions**: Required to allow the extension to communicate with authorized Salesforce API endpoints.

+**Data Security**: This extension does not utilize any remote code.
+All logic is contained within the package, ensuring that no data is ever exposed to third-party services.